Skip to content

 Portability

-Rimitive is designed around this insight.
-The same code can run in different contexts without modification.
+Rimitive is designed so the same code can run in different contexts without modification.

-A portable component depends on a service contract—a set of primitives it needs—not a specific framework:
+A portable component depends on a service contract—a set of dependencies it needs—not a specific framework:

 // This component depends on { el, signal, computed }